kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 > Sass has two syntaxes.
 The older syntax is known as SASS (with `.sass` extention).
 Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
 The most commonly used is SCSS (with `.scss` extention).
 SCSS is a superset of CSS syntax, so every valid CSS is a valid SCSS as well.

 We need modern javascript and babel help us with that.
 We run `yarn add @babel/core @babel/cli @babel/preset-env --dev` and create a `.babelrc` file on the root of the project referencing the preset we are using.

+> [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) takes any target environments you've specified and checks them against [its mappings](https://github.com/babel/babel/blob/main/packages/babel-compat-data/data/plugins.json) to compile a list of plugins.

-We also need a `parcel build index.js` as a `build` script in `package.json` file which will be used for production, and parcel will create a `dist` directory with all assets minified.
+At last, we need a `parcel build index.js` as a `build` script in `package.json` file which will be used for production, and parcel will create a `dist` directory with all assets minified.

 ### npm and npx
 One might install a package locally on a certain project using `npm install some-package`, then we want to execute that package from the command line.
 Only globally installed packages can be executed by typing their name only (local installs  at `./node_modules/.bin`; global installs at `/usr/local/bin`).
 To fix this, you must type the local path `./node_modules/.bin/some-package`.